-Michael T. Bakas: Mr. Bakas has served as our senior vice president, renewable energy, since March 2010.
-From 2000 to February 2010, he was our vice president, renewable energy.
+Michael T. Bakas: Mr. Bakas has served as our executive vice president, distributed energy systems, since November 2017.
+Mr. Bakas previously served as our senior vice president, renewable energy, from March 2010 to September 2017 and our vice president, renewable energy from 2000 to February 2010.